 I have learned that the Great Lakes are rife with tales of sea monsters.
 Stories about these lonely creatures swimming alongside schooners and steamships were somewhat familiar in the 1800s.
 Amazingly, there are even more recent sitings, some by respected ship captains and even law enforcement.
 Three of the descriptions share a common theme – the dark creature looks like a snake or a serpent, while the fourth is a spector.
-While there are many stories and names of creatures, the following four seem to appear the most and are widely retold.
+While there are many stories and names of creatures, the following four Great Lakes monsters seem to appear the most and are widely retold.

 #1 Lake Erie’s Bessie

 The most renowned of these Great Lakes sea monsters supposedly resides in Lake Erie.
 Sightings of the lake monster Bessie were first made in the late 1700s but appeared again with some regularity in the 1980s.
-Bessie described as being about 20 feet long, serpent-like but with appendages that resemble arms.
+Bessie is described as being about 20 feet long, serpent-like but with appendages that resemble arms.
 Fishermen who have encountered Bessie describe their boats being bumped with enough force to cause them to lose balance.
 The legend has so much traction around the Lake Erie shore near Cleveland that the Great Lakes Brewing Company named one of their brews the “Lake Erie Monster.”

 #2 Michibeichu – The Lake Lynx or Serpent